kdburin/kdburin.github.io/index.md

 ---

 ## What I do
-Inspired by data, driven by results — I turn real-world business questions into actionable insights using statistics, time series analysis, econometrics, and Python/SQL.
+Inspired by data, driven by results — I use statistical analysis, Python, SQL, and Google Sheets to turn real-world business questions into clear insights and next steps.

 ## Featured work
-- **Portfolio projects:** Time Series, Linear Regression, Analysis of Varience.
+- **Portfolio projects:** Collect → clean → transform → explore → model/forecast → validate → communicate insights.
   → [Go to Portfolio](/portfolio/)

 ## Certifications